bhrgavreddy/Anime_Recommendation/README.md

 Outputs:

 Content-Based Recommendations:
-   A list of anime with similar synopsis to the input anime (should provide an Anime name aas input, ex: Naruto).
+   A list of anime with similar synopsis to the input anime (should provide an Anime name as input, ex: Naruto).

 Collaborative Recommendations:
    A list of anime recommended based on the user's rating history(provide a user id, ex:3).